Histrionic personality disorder: Causes

 Little research has been done to find evidence of what causes histrionic personality disorder.
 Although direct causes are inconclusive, various theories and studies suggest multiple possible causes, of a neurochemical, genetic, psychoanalytic, or environmental nature.
 Traits such as extravagance, vanity, and seductiveness of hysteria have similar qualities to women diagnosed with HPD.
-HPD symptoms typically do not fully develop until the age of 15, while the onset of treatment only occurs, on average, at approximately 40 years of age.
+HPD symptoms typically do not fully develop until late teens or early 20s, while the onset of treatment only occurs, on average, at approximately 40 years of age.

+Although 80% of diagnosed cases are in females, it may be equally prevalent or likely among men.
+Little is known about how this disorder affects males, but it is thought that bias in the diagnosis of HPD may result in inadequate representation of males.

+Authoritarian parenting

+There may be an association between having one or more parents with authoritarian or distant attitudes, and developing this disorder later in life.